- Accidentally leak urine when you exercise, play sport, laugh, cough or sneeze?

-Our women’s health physiotherapists, Megan Power & Irene Li can provide a thorough internal assessment to find out the cause of the problem and provide you with the most up-to-date and evidence-based treatment for your specific issue.
+Our women’s health physiotherapist, Irene Li can provide a thorough internal assessment to find out the cause of the problem and provide you with the most up-to-date and evidence-based treatment for your specific issue.
 If you feel uncomfortable to go through an internal examination, we also offer real time ultrasound to look at your pelvic floor muscles activation and strength.
 Real time ultrasound assessment of the pelvic floor can be achieved non-invasively by placing the ultrasound probe on the lower tummy region, and using bladder movement viewed in this way as a very useful indication of pelvic floor function.

 Many women are not aware of the loads that may be contributing to the weakening of the pelvic floor during day to day activities or at the gym.
 Your fitness instructor may also be unaware of the loads that certain exercises place on the pelvic floor and worsen your women’s health symptoms.
-During your treatment, Megan or Irene will educate and advise on strategies to reduce your symptoms and ensure you have optimal activation of your pelvic floor.
+During your treatment, Irene will educate and advise on strategies to reduce your symptoms and ensure you have optimal activation of your pelvic floor.